cernylab/dnatco/README.md

         // groups listed below
         "outlierColor": "#ff0000",

+        // Name of the interval(s) that does not belong to any ProSco probability group "outlierName": "Outlier",

         // Probability groups.
         // Probability group is defined by a "threshold" and "color".
         // The "threshold" is effectively the statistical percentile.
 The higher the value,